miku86/notes/linux101.md

 Debian Family Systems (including Ubuntu and Linux Mint).

 ## Chapter 2: Linux Philosophy and Concepts

+Linux borrows heavily from the UNIX operating system, with which its creators were well-versed.
+Linux accesses many features and services through files and file-like objects.
+Linux is a fully multi-tasking, multi-user operating system, with built-in networking and service processes known as daemons.
+Linux is developed by a loose confederation of developers from all over the world, collaborating over the Internet, with Linus Torvalds at the head.
+Technical skill and a desire to contribute are the only qualifications for participating.
+The Linux community is a far reaching ecosystem of developers, vendors, and users that supports and advances the Linux operating system.

+### Define the common terms associated with Linux

+Kernel: glue between hardware and applications
+Distribution: collection of software, combined with the Linux Kernel, making up a Linux-based Operating System
+Bootloader: program that boots the Operating System
+Service: program that runs as a background process
+Filesystem: method for storing and organizing files
+X Window System: graphical subsystem on nearly all Linux systems Desktop Environment: graphical user interface on top of the OS Command Line: interface for typing commands on top of the OS
+Shell: Command Line Interpreter that interprets the Command Line input and instructs the OS to perform any tasks and command

 ## Chapter 3: Linux Basics and System Startup